b23prodtm/HuewizPi/README.md

 # HuewizPi
-Host access point Wizard script for Debian/Ubuntu and RaspberryPI devices
+  A home access point to figure out how to manage lights -Hue-ZigBee- and bridging internet of things (IoT) over home network (wifi-box)

 ## Node Package Manager

   This project depends on npmjs [balena-cloud-apps](https://www.npmjs.com/package/balena-cloud-apps).
 Please call